-COMPLIANCE REPORTING PERIOD

-Under 28 C.F.R. § 31.303(f)(5), annual compliance monitoring reports must cover the previous federal fiscal year, except that the OJJDP Administrator may grant an extension of the reporting deadline, for good cause, upon a state's request.

-COMPLIANCE DATA AND SUPPORTING

-DOCUMENTATION - Compliance data and supporting documentation is submitted annually through OJJDP's Compliance Reporting Tool.
+COMPLIANCE REPORTING Under 28 C.F.R. § 31.303(f)(5), annual compliance monitoring reports must cover the previous federal The CM will input compliance data and supporting fiscal year, except that the OJJDP Administrator may Documentation for the previous federal fiscal year (October 01 to September 30) into grant an extension of the reporting deadline, for good the OJJDP's Compliant Monitoring Tool (CMT) If additional time is necessary to submit its cause, upon a state's request. report, CNMI will request an extension of the COMPLIANCE DATA AND SUPPORTING reporting deadline for good cause.
+DOCUMENTATION - Compliance data supporting documentation is submitted annually through OJJDP's Compliance Reporting Tool.